Employment Contracts

 - Is the clause or agreement reasonable?
 Because restrictive covenants have the potential to do significant harm, the courts have the power to overrule them if the restrictions appear unfair.
 Courts will assess the length of time the restriction applies, the geographical scope of the restriction and whether it is even necessary.

-If your former employer is telling you, following your departure, that you are forbidden from working for competitors, or other companies in the same industry due to a non-compete agreement or a non-solicitation agreement or clause, speaking to an employment lawyer will ensure you understand your options.
+If your former employer is telling you, following your departure, that you are forbidden from working for competitors, or other companies in the same industry due to a non-compete agreement or a non-solicitation agreement or clause, speaking to an employment contract breach lawyer will help you understand your options.
+A thorough review will help you identify any unfavorable terms and provide legal guidance on how to proceed.
+Whether it's understanding the obligations outlined in your employment contract or assessing restrictions on future job opportunities, having a contract review can protect your interests and give you confidence to move forward.

 Your employment